Dacia Maraini: Maraini and feminism

 Although Maraini states she is a feminist only in the fact that she is always on the side of women, much of Maraini's work has been classified as feminist.
 The nature of Maraini's work evolves in line with women's changing position in Italian society and exposes the use and abuse of power and its effects on women.
-Maraini's progressive works helped change the general impression that women should solely fulfill domestic roles.
+Maraini's progressive works helped change the general impression that women should solely fulfil domestic roles.

-Dacia Maraini underwent “a process of evolution in ideology” divided into two forms; one that outlines the individual's close relationships with reality and the other based on motivation to further the cause of women's rights.
+Dacia Maraini underwent "a process of evolution in ideology" divided into two forms; one that outlines the individual's close relationships with reality and the other based on motivation to further the cause of women's rights.
 According to writers such as Pallotta, a series of short stories and novels reflected Maraini's prefeminist stage.
-The literary works include La vacanza (The Vacation, 1962), L’età del malessere (1963).
-Her pre-feminist stage is characterized by the sense of alienation, total disorientation and the need for self-assentation through sexuality.
-Pallotta states “social and psychological disorientation [is] rooted in a passive consciousness that refuses to come to terms with reality”.
+The literary works include La vacanza (The Vacation, 1962), L'età del malessere (1963).
+Her pre-feminist stage is characterized by a sense of alienation, total disorientation and the need for self-assentation through sexuality.
+Pallotta states "social and psychological disorientation [is] rooted in a passive consciousness that refuses to come to terms with reality".
 The transitional stage is characterized by the need to search for new modes of literary expression.
 These stages led to a feminist viewpoint that reflects a feminist awareness.
 Feminist novels include A memoria and Donna in Guerra.
 These novels are very significant and are a representation of the Italian Feminist Movement of 1968.
-The importance of these two works is the research of the protagonists’ “total unity.”
+The importance of these two works is the research of the protagonists' "total unity."
 This total unity can be considered part of the constituent stage of her literary expression of feminism.